ankosta/de-zoomcamp-project/README.md

 I’ve used two types of data:

-1. Cryptocurrency data on a daily basis from 01-01-2015 till 05-04-2023 (the day I've run the project), for eight chosen coins (bitcoin, ethereum, ethereum-classic, litecoin, polkadot, solana, tether, dogecoin), source: Kaggle.
+1. Cryptocurrency data on a daily basis from 01-01-2015 till 05-04-2023 (the day I've run the project), for eight chosen coins (bitcoin, ethereum, ethereum-classic, litecoin, polkadot, solana, tether, dogecoin), source: [Kaggle](https://www.kaggle.com/datasets/sudalairajkumar/cryptocurrency-historical-prices-coingecko?select=apecoin.csv).

     **Original columns:**

     - date : date of observation - the price is taken at 00:00:00 hours
     - price : price of the coin at the given date and time
     - total_volume : volume of transactions on the given day in USD
-    - market_cap : Market capitalization* in USD
+    - market_cap : market capitalization* in USD

     **Created columns** during the **ETL** process: